TiraVerse (TVRS) Reaches One Day Trading Volume of $1.06

 Buying and Selling TiraVerse

-It is usually not currently possible to purchase alternative cryptocurrencies such as TiraVerse directly using US dollars.
-Investors seeking to acquire TiraVerse should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase TiraVerse using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as TiraVerse directly using U.S. dollars.
+Investors seeking to trade TiraVerse should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy TiraVerse using one of the aforementioned exchanges.

 Receive News & Updates for TiraVerse Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TiraVerse and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.